 where needed.

-As a more general case, one can consider a combinational operator $ (S+B)_j $ which regards an \textbf{observability parameter} $ \alpha $ for a given environment that is some portion $ \alpha $ of all percepts to be fully observable and the rest of them be partially observable.
-In other words, a given world percept is visible with the probability of $ \alpha $ and is invisible with the probability of $1 - \alpha $.
+As a more general case, one can consider a combinational operator $ (S+B)_j $ which regards an \textbf{observability parameter} $ \alpha $ for a given environment that is some portion $ \alpha $ of all percepts to be fully observable for a protagonist agent, with the rest of it being partially observable.
+In other words, a given world percept is visible with the probability of $ \alpha $ and is partially visible with the probability of $1 - \alpha $.

 Further, we could include the imaginary space to define our generic belief state $ | (S+B)_{j} \rangle $ as